• Skip to primary navigation

 • It also makes a delicious gluten free sheet cake.
 All you would need is the frosting!
 It would be perfect for a kid's birthday party.

-• Knowing my kids, they would want a cupcake version of this so they can pile on the frosting :-).
+• Knowing my kids, they would want a cupcake version of this to pile on the frosting :-).

 • Add chocolate chips and or nuts.

-If you want to try more recipes with this cocoa, give these Gluten Free Chocolate Donuts or this delicious Gluten Free Chocolate Cupcakes recipe a try!
+If you want to try more recipes with this cocoa, try this delicious Gluten Free Chocolate Cupcake recipe.

 If you are new to cake baking, here is a good write-up of my favorite Kitchen Tools For Baking Cakes.

-This cake is a little different from your typical cake recipe because the cake is made from the chocolate custard.
-You want to make the chocolate custard first and allow it to cool a little bit.
+This cake is a little different from your typical cake recipe because the cake is made from chocolate custard.
+You want to make the chocolate custard first and allow it to cool slightly.
 This is what makes the cake so moist and chocolaty!

 Cooking the chocolate custard.

 Step 1: This gluten free chocolate cake is so easy to make!
 The first step is to make the chocolate custard in a saucepan.
-Add the chocolate custard ingredients to the saucepan and melt everything together and bring to a gentle boil.
+Add the chocolate custard ingredients to the saucepan, melt everything together, and bring to a gentle boil.
 Whisk to prevent burning.

 Adding the wet and dry ingredients in a bowl.

-Step 2: Mix in the chocolate custard, and the remaining wet ingredients into the dry ingredients.
+Step 2: Mix the chocolate custard and the remaining wet ingredients into the dry ingredients.

 Avoid heavy starchy flour blends or blends with bean flour.
-If your blend doesn't include Xanthan Gum, add 1 teaspoon to your blend.
+If your blend doesn’t include Xanthan Gum, add 1 teaspoon.

 The devil's food cake batter in a bowl.

-Step 3: You can see the batter is just right (sorry for the meh picture!)
-Bake the cake in this 8x8 pan, it is a perfect size, unless you prefer to make a cute little-layered gluten free birthday cake!
+Step 3: The batter is just right (sorry for the meh picture!)
+Bake the cake in this 8×8 pan; it is a perfect size, unless you prefer to make a cute little-layered gluten free birthday cake!
 Then you would want these layer cake pans.

-Step 4: Bake your cake at 350º F for 30-45 minutes.
+Step 4: Bake your cake at 350ยบ F for 30-45 minutes.
 That is a big range, but it really depends on the size pan you use.

-I like to use what I call the toothpick test for checking to see if my cake is done.
+I like to use what I call the toothpick test to check to see if my cake is done.
 Insert a toothpick into the middle of your cake.
 If the toothpick comes back clean, your cake is finished baking.
-If there are crumbs or batter on your toothpick, you need to bake it longer.
+If your toothpick has crumbs or batter, you need to bake it longer.

 Gluten Free Devil's Food Cake slice on a plate.
 A fork is holding a bite of cake.